 Broad based community involvement

-Over four years, The Conscious Kitchen has transformed school culture in the dining hall and beyond.
-Teachers report improved academic performance, attention in class, elevated attendance, decrease in disciplinary cases, heightened leadership skills exhibited by students, and children treating one another with respect, kindness, and open communication.
+Conscious Kitchen has transformed culture in the dining hall, throughout schools and across communities.
+Teachers report improved attention in class, elevated attendance, fewer headaches and stomachaches, heightened leadership skills exhibited by students, and children treating one another with respect, kindness, and open communication.
 Data shows significantly less food and packaging waste, increased consumption of fruits and veggies, less thirst and hunger, as well as a more equitable school food environment (reduced stigma associated with the school meal program).

-In the fall of 2013, Sausalito-based non-profit, Turning Green (TG) launched The Conscious Kitchen as a pilot project at Bayside Martin Luther King Jr Academy, the sole K-8 public school in the Sausalito Marin City School District.
-In partnership with Executive Chef Justine Everett of Cavallo Point Lodge, and the school district, we set out to reimagine school food and break the cycle of unhealthy, pre-packaged, processed, heat-and-serve meals.
+In the fall of 2013, Sausalito-based non-profit, Turning Green launched Conscious Kitchen as a pilot project at Bayside Martin Luther King Jr Academy, the sole K-8 public school in the Sausalito Marin City School District.
+In partnership with Executive Chef Justin Everett of Cavallo Point Lodge and the school district, we set out to reimagine school food and break the cycle of unhealthy, pre-packaged, processed, heat-and-serve meals.